 How to Design an Accessible Kitchen and Bathroom

 In today's world, accessibility is becoming an increasingly important consideration for home design, especially in areas like the kitchen and bathroom.
 As our population ages and the need for inclusive spaces grows, the demand for accessible kitchens and bathrooms is on the rise.
-These areas are essential for daily tasks and personal care, which means they should be designed to accommodate people of all abilities.
+These areas are essential for daily tasks and personal care.
+At Toulmin Kitchen & Bath, we believe kitchens and bathroom designs can accommodate people of all abilities.

 Imagine having a kitchen with a layout that flows seamlessly and efficiently.
-Picture a space that caters to the different heights and ages of everyone living in the home.
+Picture a space that caters to everyone of different heights and ages living in the home.
 That's accessibility!
 Or, as we like to say, that's what "Live-able" kitchen and bathroom design is all about!

 Accesible Appliances_Microwave in Kitchen Island